2021eramsthaler/CS50/New-Folder/Week0/ScratchPseudo.md

 #Scratch Project

-If green flag is clicked, show game screen.
+If green flag is clicked, show game screen.<br>
-Set "score" to 0.
+Set "score" to 0.<br>
 Set "timer" to 15.
 Bear: go to x: 142 and y:-99
 Apple, Strawberry, Banana, and Orange: go to x: pick random -220 to 220 and y: pick random -160 to 160